The exam itself has always been comprised of three parts: tasting, theory, and service:

 - Hold the bottle with a still wine grip.
 Do NOT hold the bottle with your thumb in the punt of the bottle when pouring; this method does not provide enough control and stability and the odds of dropping or losing control of the bottle increase significantly.

 - After presenting the cork, pour a 1-to-1.5 ounce taste for the host.
-Wait for them to approve the wine and then serve the table in the following order: lady guests first and then men.
-If there is a guest of honor, he or she is served first, then lady guests, gentlemen, and the host last.
-Remember, the host is always served last regardless of gender.
+Wait for them to approve the wine and then serve the table always moving in a clockwise direction.
+The host is always served last.

 - Fill the glasses at least ½ to ¾ glass full with a maximum pour of an inch below the top of the glass.